 A single programme should normally not have more than four outcomes.
-Remember that:

-- each 'non-native' area of support (borrowed from a programme area other than the host programme area for the programme) should be captured by a separate outcome. - bilateral outcomes follow specific rules; see Bilateral results and indicators.
+Remember that each 'non-native' area of support (borrowed from a programme area other than the host programme area for the programme) needs to be captured by a separate outcome.
+For rules on bilateral outcome, see Bilateral results and indicators.